 This Python code will take an EC2 file and create an output file that can be used later, i.e. in the mbepcap2txt.py example below.
 For the moment I’ve been using the JSON output that I created which creates a formatted file that another Python file can read (use) instead of it having to decode the EC2 file every time.

-Once I’d written this parsing code for the EC2 files I also the wrote a test app to take a CAN bus Wireshark capture file (.pcap or .pcapng) and turn it into something human readable – remember this is CAN bus being turned into a SocketCAN format, decoded as CAN then as ISOTP – phew!.
+Once I’d written this parsing code for the EC2 files I also the wrote a test app to take a CAN bus Wireshark capture file (.pcap or .pcapng) and turn it into something human readable – remember this is an onion with protocol layers… CAN bus being turned into a SocketCAN format, decoded as CAN then as ISOTP – phew!.

 This allowed me to take many hundreds of messages sent between Easimap and the ECU and verify that I had all my theories validated before I actually used any of this software I’d written to send any messages to the car….
 I didn’t want to have to fork out for a new ECU, or even worse a new engine because I’d sent some random message to the ECU.